rumbleminze/rumbleminze.github.io/_posts/2024-04-22-Part-2-Getting-to-Title-Screen.md

 Note we're jumping to the `$A1` bank, because the game loads bank 0 in the `8000` to `BFFF` region initially.

 Then we update the code in the nmi block to jump to the proper place after NMI.
-This is a bit more complicate, but this should be the only part that needs to be updated:
+This is a bit more complicated, but this should be the only part that needs to be updated.
+It sets up an indirect long jump to the last active NES bank:

 ```
 ; Double Dragon NMI is at FF16